bigfatpartyguy/inspirational-homepage/README.md

 [🎮Demo](https://inspirational-momentum.surge.sh/)

+🚨 If the background image doesn't load, try refreshing the page.

 ## About

 This app was done as the final project for the codecademy's learning path: [Create an Advanced Web App with React and Redux](https://www.codecademy.com/learn/paths/advanced-react-redux-sp).